 The original funding for the EIDL and PPP programs lapsed of April 16 and the SBA stopped accepting applications under either program.
 On April 24, legislation was enacted to add $310 billion to the programs.
 Of the $310 billion, $250 billion replenishes the PPP program with $60 billion of this amount slated for community banks and Community Development Financial Institutions.
 The SBA resumed accepting PPP applications on April 27. $60 billion of the $310 billion is to replenish the EIDL program.
 After replenishment, the SBA was initially accepting new EIDL applications only for agricultural businesses.
 As of June 15, the SBA is accepting new EIDL applications for loans and grants to both qualified small businesses and US agricultural businesses.
 This resource page will be updated for future developments under the SBA programs.

 The PPP loan program shut down on June 30, 2020.
-However, the Senate (on June 30) and the House of Representatives (on July 1) unanimously passed legislation to extend the PPP application deadline until August 8, 2020.
-It is expected that President Trump will sign the measure over the July 4th weekend.
+However, on July 4, President Trump signed legislation unanimously passed by the Senate and the House of Representatives to extend the PPP application deadline until August 8, 2020.
 The PPP loan program had approximately $130 billion of unallocated funds remaining when it shut down on June 30.

 Economic Injury Disaster Loan (“EIDL”) Program

 - SBA website description of EIDL Loan and Grant.